Features of Nxtwave Full Stack Development Course

 Key Concepts:

-- Functions: Writing reusable blocks of code.
+- Functions: Writing blocks of reusable code.

 - Python Standard Library: Using built-in modules to handle dates, files, math operations, etc.